-Any proposed changes to targets will be evidence based using the results and consideration of up-to-date best available knowledge and benchmarking of monitoring and evaluation and legislative changes.
+Any proposed changes to targets will be evidence based using the results and consideration of best available knowledge and benchmarking of monitoring and evaluation and legislative changes.

-Table 1 on the following page sets out the monitoring template (based upon one example) to be applied for each key response area and the associated targets and actions which are also reflected in overall performance measures.
+Table 1 below sets out the monitoring template (based upon one example) to be applied for each key response area and the associated targets and actions which are reflected in overall performance measures.